 Given her reputation for crafting exquisite sushi and seafood dishes, Hashimoto doesn’t often visit other restaurants for fish.
-But this coastal Italian eatery with a spacious patio near McDowell and 24th Street earns high marks from the chef.
+But this coastal Italian eatery with two locations earns high marks from the chef.

-What she adores most about Pa’la is that Claudio is always there.“It gives diners a real sense the restaurant is one-of-kind without multiple locations or other dining affiliations.”
+What she adores most about Pa’La is that Claudio is always there.
+“It gives diners a real sense the restaurant is one-of-kind without ... other dining affiliations.”

 2107 N. 24th St., Phoenix